lpouit/PhoneticScore/README.md

 # PhoneticScore
 ----------

-Enhancement and creation of rules are welcomed, create a [/pulls](Pull Request).
+Enhancement and creation of rules are welcomed, create a [Pull Request](https://github.com/lpouit/PhoneticScore/pulls)

 ----------